Illkirch-Graffenstaden

 Illkirch-Graffenstaden (/fr/) is a commune in the Bas-Rhin department in Grand Est in north-eastern France.
 It is the second-largest suburb of the city of Strasbourg, and is adjacent to it on the south-southwest.
-Illkirch-Graffenstaden's population more than doubled in fifty years (from 11,648 in 1968 to 26,780 in 2017).
+Illkirch-Graffenstaden's population more than doubled in 55 years (from 11,648 in 1968 to 27,872 in 2023).

 Name

 During periods when Alsace-Lorraine was part of Germany (1871–1918, 1940–1945) the commune was known by its German name, Illkirch-Grafenstaden, with a single 'f' in place of the French 'ff'.
 Among French speakers from outside Alsace the commune is sometimes known colloquially as the shorter 'Illkirch'.

+History

+The Hôtel de Ville was completed in 1882.

 Demographics

 Illkirch-Graffenstaden is the third most populous commune in the urban community of Strasbourg, the fourth largest in the département and the sixth largest taking together the two departments comprising Alsace.

 Geography

 The larger adjacent communes, like Illkirch-Graffenstaden, are effectively outer suburbs of the Strasbourg conurbation.
 These include Strasbourg-Meinau, Ostwald and Geispolsheim.
 Illkirch-Graffenstaden is crossed by the river Ill which here runs from south to north, parallel with and roughly ten kilometres to the west of the river Rhine: the two finally converge a short distance to the north of Strasbourg.
 The town also lies by the Rhône-Rhine Canal which here runs between the two rivers.
 Graffenstaden station has rail connections to Strasbourg and Colmar.

 Extensive quarrying has been undertaken in the area for many years, giving rise to a number of small lakes in the region, a couple of which have been adapted for recreational swimming.

 The International Space University is located on the part of the University of Strasbourg campus lying in the territory of Illkirch-Graffenstaden.